Cara Delevingne

 Cara Jocelyn Delevingne (/ˈkɑːrə ˌdɛləˈviːn/ KAH-rə-_-DEL-ə-VEEN; born 12 August 1992) is an English model and actress.
 She signed with Storm Management after leaving school in 2009.
-Delevingne won Model of the Year at the British Fashion Awards in 2012 and 2014.
+Delevingne won Model of the Year at the British Fashion Awards in 2012 and 2014, and has also received three Teen Choice Awards and nominations for a British Independent Film Award and an MTV Movie & TV Award.

 Delevingne started her acting career with a minor role in the 2012 film adaptation of Anna Karenina by Joe Wright.
 Her most notable roles include Margo Roth Spiegelman in the romantic mystery film Paper Towns (2015), the Enchantress in the comic book film Suicide Squad (2016), and Laureline in Luc Besson's Valerian and the City of a Thousand Planets (2017).

 Early life

 Cara Jocelyn Delevingne was born on 12 August 1992, in Hammersmith, London.
-Her father is property developer Charles Hamar Delevingne.
-She grew up in Belgravia, London.
-She has two older sisters, including Poppy Delevingne, and a paternal half-brother.
-Delevingne's maternal grandfather was publishing executive and English Heritage chairman Sir Jocelyn Stevens, the nephew of magazine publisher Sir Edward George Warris Hulton and the grandson of newspaper proprietor Sir Edward Hulton, 1st Baronet.
+Her parents are property developer Charles Hamar Delevingne and his wife Pandora Stevens.
+She grew up in Belgravia, London, with two older sisters, including Poppy Delevingne, and a paternal half-brother.
+She has 16 godparents, among them are actress Joan Collins, Eton College provost and former Condé Nast International president Nicholas Coleridge, and Annette "Scruff" Howard from the Howard family.

-Her maternal grandmother Janie Sheffield, a granddaughter of the 6th Baronet Sheffield, was lady-in-waiting to Princess Margaret.
-Through one of her maternal great-great-grandfathers, Sir Lionel Lawson Faudel-Phillips, 3rd Baronet, Delevingne descends from the Anglo-Jewish Faudel-Phillips baronets; two of her ancestors on that line served as Lord Mayor of London.
-Her godparents are Dame Joan Collins and Sir Nicholas Coleridge.
+Delevingne's maternal grandfather was publishing executive and English Heritage chairman Jocelyn Stevens.
+Her paternal grandmother was Angela Delevingne and her maternal grandmother was Jane Armyne Sheffield, herself a granddaughter of Berkeley Sheffield, 6th Baronet, Lionel Faudel-Phillips, 3rd Baronet, and Armyne Gordon of Huntly, of Clan Gordon, as well as a descendant of the House of de Vere (through Sheffields), the House of Orange-Nassau, French kings, Anglo-Norman kings, and the House of Limburg-Stirum through Mathilde van Limburg Stirum.
+Furthermore, Jane Sheffield was a lady-in-waiting to Princess Margaret.

-Delevingne attended Francis Holland School for Girls in central London until she was 16 before moving to Bedales School in Steep, Hampshire.
+Delevingne attended the independent Bedales School in Steep, Hampshire from 2003 to 2009.
 She has dyspraxia and found school challenging.
 In June 2015, in an interview with Vogue, Delevingne talked about her battle with depression when she was 15: "I was hit with a massive wave of depression and anxiety and self-hatred, where the feelings were so painful that I would slam my head against a tree to try to knock myself out."
-At 16, after completing her GCSEs, she moved to Bedales School in Hampshire to focus on drama and music.
-After one year, she dropped out and followed her sister Poppy into modelling.